-(2017 Whitetail Workshop attendee testimonials at bottom of page)
+(2017 Whitetail Workshop attendee testimonials and 2017 kill shots at bottom of page)

 Whether you’re hunting public land, knock-on-doors for free permission, family owned, leased or managed property, or you travel hunt; attending an Eberhart’s Whitetail Workshop or having John personally scout a property will provide the insights to make you a serious threat to any buck you pursue.